mukyokuwuji/bvpubl/en/index.md

                 <h3>Bagua Chun Gen Qigong: A System for Health, Grounding, and Renewal (scheduled for 2025)</h3>
                 <div class="book-description"><p>This practical guide presents Bagua Chun Gen Qigong, a very rarely taught and never before documented system designed to promote physical wellbeing and energy cultivation.
 Though deceptively dissimilar to typical health exercise practices, this versatile form of Qigong offers remarkably effective benefits across multiple dimensions of wellbeing.</p>
                 <p>The deliberate practices introduced in this work provide a clear pathway from fundamental techniques to more nuanced practices, making this art accessible to practitioners at all levels while preserving its authentic essence.
 Each exercise is presented with detailed instructions, common corrections, and progressive levels of practice to accommodate both beginners and experienced practitioners.</p>
                 <p>Drawing from training across multiple traditions, the author shares insights gained through years of study in Mainland China, Hong Kong, Japan, Indonesia, and Thailand.
-This experience is complemented by over two decades of Yoga practice learned from teachers in Poland, Japan, and India, as well as certification as a Therapeutic Thai bodywork therapist and instructor through TTMA Japan.</p>
+This experience is complemented by over two decades of Yoga practice learned from teachers in Japan and India, as well as certification as a Therapeutic Thai bodywork therapist and instructor through TTMA Japan.</p>
                 <p>Having taught this system in Tokyo and Vienna, and currently teaching in Seoul, the author presents these methods with practical applications for daily wellness.
 The system makes it particularly valuable for those navigating the challenges of contemporary life while seeking balance through traditional movement practices that deliver tangible results.</p></div>
             </div>
             <div class="book-item">